 Day 2: Soi Thangthangkha – Jangothang: distance/walking time – 17 km/5-6 hour

 The day starts with a gradual climb through alpine vegetation, until the landscape opens up into a wide high valley.
 We are surrounded by high ridges and snow-capped mountains all the way to Jangothang.
-We may comsnowmentrek2e across yaks and yak herder camps and will pass through small clusters of houses.
+We may come across yaks and yak herder camps and will pass through small clusters of houses.

 Thirty to forty minutes after the village of Dangochang, which has a small school, we will arrive at Jangothang.
 This is Jhomolhri base camp, a flat meadow overlooked by the ruins of an ancient dzong.
 If the weather is clear, there are stunning views of Mt Jhomolhari and Jitchu Drake, both imposing snow-covered peaks.